Huntington Lake: Boy Scouts

-Due to its relative accessibility and semi-remote terrain, Huntington Lake is the location of many Boy Scout Camps, including renowned Boy Scout Camp Kern, operated by the Southern Sierra Council headquartered in Bakersfield, CA. Additionally, Huntington Lake houses Camp Oljato, operated by Pacific Skyline Council (PacSky), along with a variety of other Scouting facilities.
+Due to its relative accessibility and semi-remote terrain, Huntington Lake is the location of many Boy Scout camps, including Boy Scout Camp Kern, operated by the Southern Sierra Council headquartered in Bakersfield, California.
+Additionally, Huntington Lake houses Camp Oljato, operated by Pacific Skyline Council (PacSky), along with a variety of other scouting facilities.

 The former Camp Mirimichi, a Boy Scout facility operated by Sequoia Council, lies at the southern eastern shore of Huntington Lake as well.

 Housing

 Cabins, condominiums and vacation rentals make up the real estate on the lake.
 There are 420 privately owned cabins – each cabin owner pays an annual fee to the United States Forest Service for a "special use permit" to use their cabin and surrounding property, as they are all built on USFS lands.
 Many are inaccessible in the winter except by snowmobile, while a few have their tracts plowed to the cabins.